Tyler Shultz: After Theranos

 After leaving and exposing Theranos, Shultz worked at Genia Technologies, a company for DNA sequencing.
 He also worked at the Wang Lab at Stanford University, specifically to study giant magnetoresistive (GMR) technology.

 In 2017, Shultz founded and has since served as the CEO of Flux Biosciences, a company looking to bring health diagnostics into households.
 The company has also specifically expressed interest in women's fertility issues by innovating in-vitro diagnostics.
 In the same year, Shultz was a finalist for Forbes' Global Change the World Competition which held a prize of $500,000.
 Since then, Shultz has discussed the pressures he has faced from venture capitalists to "exaggerate technology claims."

 Shultz advises Ethics in Entrepreneurship, a nonprofit founded and run by Cheung in 2020.
 The nonprofit "aims to help young entrepreneurs just starting out to prioritize ethical practices from the very beginning" in order to "prevent another Theranos from happening".
 In addition to citing Theranos as an example, the nonprofit also points to other issues in the tech sector such as workplace discrimination and harassment as well as "lack of product use oversight" in various companies.

 In 2022, Shultz founded The Healthyr Company, a healthcare company that seeks to provide health insights and early interventions to users through analysis of blood samples.
 Shultz is also an advisor to The Signals Network, a whistleblower support organization.
 He has additionally served as a consultant to Qvin, a healthcare company that focuses on analyzing menstrual blood for health information.

+Following his involvement in the Theranos case, Shultz became a public speaker on business ethics, whistleblowing, and corporate governance.
+He has delivered keynote addresses at industry conferences and technology events, as well as lectures at universities and business schools, including Stanford University, and has spoken to corporate and professional audiences.
+His speaking engagements draw on his firsthand experience to examine organizational misconduct and the challenges individuals face when raising concerns internally.

+His role in exposing Theranos has also been the subject of academic case studies, including Out for Blood: Tyler Shultz and Theranos, published through Harvard Business School’s case collection.